 Gratitude is not just saying “thank you,” like you might’ve been taught as a child.
 Gratitude is a thoughtful practice, an exercise in mindfulness that has much to do with the Old English root of the word: to think.

 For more tips on how to practice gratitude in your daily life, Positive Psychology Program has a "How to" article.
 And Happier Human has a helpful infographic about the benefits of gratitude practice.
-With all the psychology, social studies and neuroscience behind it, gratitude seems like a no-brainer at this point.
+With all the psychology, social studies, and neuroscience behind it, gratitude seems like a no-brainer at this point.

-For learn more on brain health and brain training, visit Brain Fitness or sign up for our newsletter so you don't miss our updates.
+To learn more on brain health and brain training, visit Brain Fitness or sign up for our newsletter so you don't miss our updates.